django-bridge/django-bridge/website/docs/views.md

 Let’s step through this code one line at a time:

-- First, we import the class Response from django_render, along with Python’s datetime library.
+- First, we import the class Response from django_bridge, along with Python’s datetime library.

 - Next, we define a function called current_datetime.
 This is the view function.
 Each view function takes an HttpRequest object as its first parameter, which is typically named request.